ionutb/RomanLiteralConverter/README.md

 Simply create a new site and set its physical address to the public directory of the project.

-**Caveat**: You need to enable [Url Rewrite](http://www.iis.net/learn/extensions/url-rewrite-module/using-the-url-rewrite-module), import rules found in public/.htaccess file, and then add the generated web.config file to .gitignore
+**Caveat**: You need to enable [Url Rewrite](http://www.iis.net/learn/extensions/url-rewrite-module/using-the-url-rewrite-module) and rename .web.config to web.config

 Testing
 ---------------------------